Tomorrow, we will inaugurate the 46th President of the United States of America—Joseph R. Biden, Jr . . . .

-We’ve been through droughts and depressions, hurricanes, and all sorts of tests to our national will; but we’re still more or less in one piece, dear God.
+We’ve been through droughts and depressions, hurricanes, and all sorts of tests to our national will and just now the desecration of our own Capitol sanctioned by our very own leaders in an act of insurrection; but we’re still more or less in one piece, dear God.

-And now, we come to another moment of peaceful transition of power in our land.
+And now, we come to another moment of transition of power in our land.

-Almighty God, we ask your blessing on Donald J. Trump and Mike Pence as they assume their office tomorrow..
+Almighty God, we ask your blessing on Joseph R Biden, Jr. and Kamala Harris as they assume their office tomorrow..

 Please open them to your guidance.

 Send upon them your Holy Spirit—the Spirit of Wisdom,

 the Spirit of justice, peace, and unity for all in our land.

 And finally, dear God, we ask your blessing on all the peoples of our great country,

 from east to west, from north to south, from the Atlantic to the Pacific, from the Great Lakes to the Gulf of Mexico.

 For the kingdom, the power and the glory are yours!